Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-A hypothetical example may help illustrate this:
+Let’s use a hypothetical example to help illustrate this:

-Until the door opens, and a group of patrons dressed all in orange walks in.
+It’s St. Patrick’s Day, and you decide to dress up in green and head to a local Irish pub with some friends to have a couple of drinks.
+You’re having a good time in a safe environment until the door opens and a group of patrons, all dressed in orange, walks in.
 They are loud and rambunctious, but not more so than those dressed in green.
-Next, an Irish bouncer heads over to a particularly loud young patron (let's say his name is William), takes him by the arm, and shoves him to the door.
-As he throws him out, the bouncer shouts, “We don't serve Proddies here on St. Paddy's Day!
-Don't let us see you come in here again!"
+A bouncer heads over to a particularly loud young patron (let’s say his name is William), takes him by the arm, and shoves him to the door.
+As he throws him out, the bouncer shouts, “We don’t serve Proddies here on St. Paddy’s Day!
+Don’t let us see you come in here again!”

 You have no idea what a “Proddy” is, so you ask the bartender as he’s refilling your drink.
 The bartender smirks and tells you that a “Proddy” is a Protestant.